“Dirty Tricks” for Seminars and Talks (guest post)

-The following is a guest post* by Josh Parsons, associate professor of philosophy at Oxford University.
-It’s “a slightly jokey collection of what I called ‘dirty tricks for seminars’ (including some to use liberally, and others to beware of) that I am apt to dispense to graduate students and colleagues after a couple of drinks.”
+The following guest post was authored by Josh Parsons, and originally published here on June 19th, 2015.
+Parsons died on April 11th, 2017.
+At the time of this post’s original publication, he was an associate professor of philosophy at Oxford University.
+He described the post as “a slightly jokey collection of what I called ‘dirty tricks for seminars’ (including some to use liberally, and others to beware of) that I am apt to dispense to graduate students and colleagues after a couple of drinks.”
 He kindly agreed to share it with Daily Nous readers.
-It was originally posted on his own website, here.
+(It was originally posted on his own website.)

 How to Win Arguments and Look Good in Seminars